terryluan12/Inventro/README.md

   - Implemented the shared **frontend API client** (`api.js`) and UI helpers (`ui.js`, `app.js`) to make the dashboard, inventory, add-item, and analytics pages fully **data-driven** instead of static:
     - API client supports `login()`, full inventory CRUD, and `getStats()/getMetrics()` calls.
     - UI helpers handle toast notifications, form serialization, dynamic table rendering, and chart setup.
-  - Wired the dashboard and analytics to the stats/metrics API and added **auto-refresh polling**:
+  - Wired the dashboard and analytics to the stats/metrics API:
     - `setupDashboard()` and `setupAnalytics()` poll `/api/stats/` and `/api/metrics/` every 10 seconds.
     - Charts and stat boxes update automatically, providing near real-time feedback on stock levels and trends without page reloads.
   - Made the API base URL dynamic (`window.location.origin`) so the same JS works on localhost and the DigitalOcean/Kubernetes deployment.